ray-x/dotfiles/README.md

 * vim-clap

    One of the best plugin for search anything.
-I used it to replace fzf, leaderF, leaderP, defx, Ag/Ack/Rg, yank(ring), project management. undolist and many more
+I used it to replace fzf, leaderF, leaderP, defx, Ag/Ack/Rg, yank(ring), project management. undolist and many more.

 * coc.nvim -> nvim-lsp

    I disabled vim-go auto-complete/LSP and turn to nvim-lsp.
-It add around 200ms bootup time and some of the extensions might crash when I using coc (but it hard to check which becuase ~4 node.js services coc forked)
+It add around 200ms bootup time and some of the extensions might crash when I using coc (but it hard to check which becuase ~4 node.js services coc forked) Some useful script from TJ, and [glepnir](https://github.com/glepnir)

    nvim-tree: file-explorer (lightweight and fast) nvim-lua/completion-nvim: auto-complete